Emma Seligman: Career

 Shiva Baby was met with critical acclaim.
 Kristy Puchko of The Playlist wrote, "It's astounding this is Seligman's first film, [considering] how masterfully she orchestrates the tension and comedy," and Dana Piccoli for Queer Media Matters praised that "while Seligman is still a relative newcomer to the film world, she handles Shiva Baby like an experienced pro."
 In 2022, the film won the John Cassavetes Award from Film Independent, at the time designated for productions with budgets of $500,000 or less.
 (Note: The criteria for the John Cassavetes Award have since expanded to include films budgeted at $1 million or less.)
 In an interview with The Upcoming in 2021 after the film's release, Seligman expressed her desire to continue to create complicated female characters and narratives, beyond the confines of being viewed as "messy," just as there are a plethora of complicated male characters on screen who are not given this designation.

 Seligman reunited with Rachel Sennott for her second feature film, Bottoms, a teen sex comedy in which two high school lesbians start a fight club in order to attract their cheerleader crushes.
 Seligman had the idea for the film while still at NYU, and began working on it with Sennott there.
 She says she was inspired by her love for teen romantic comedies and sex comedies, while wanting to combine those elements with those of a superhero film or buddy comedy.
 Bottoms was scored by English singer-songwriter Charli XCX.
 To promote Bottoms, Seligman appeared on the cover of New York Magazine with the films' stars Rachel Sennott and Ayo Edebiri.
 The film headlined the SXSW film festival on March 11, 2023.
 Aisha Harris of NPR praised the film writing, "Sennott and Seligman strike both a sweet and an abrasive tone that's tricky to pull off, though they do so quite handily."
-Seligman's inspiration for the film came from high-school comedies such as Bring It On, Mean Girls, and Grease.
+Seligman drew inspiration for the film from a plethora of different movies.
+From '90s-2000s high-school comedies such as Bring It On, Mean Girls, and But I'm a Cheerleader to '60s and '70s Americana classics like Grease and American Graffiti.
+Seligman says the setting took inspiration from Ferris Bueller's Day Off, meanwhile the tone and raunchy comedy style came from movies like Superbad and American Pie.
+The fight club element was inspired by movies like Kick-Ass and Scott Pilgrim vs the World, where the protagonists go on a hero's journey to get the girl.